EpochWon/OpenMW-PostProcessShaders/README.md

 **XERO-LUT**:
 A basic LUT shader, ported from MGEXE.
 Uses the LUT texture 'XERO-lut.tga', so if you want to use your own LUT replace this texture.
 The default LUT is in the DirectX UV format, but OpenMW is OpenGL, so the Y axis is flipped automatically by the shader for using DirectX format textures.
 I added a uniform to toggle this flipping, so if your LUT looks like a clown vomitted, try switching the flip.

+**Gaussian/KawaseBlur**:
+Standalone Gaussian/Kawase blurs.
+Can set the strength to negative to get a sharpen filter.
+Gaussian is much more expensive than Kawase but produces a nicer looking blur.